In some limited cases insurance companies sell private health plans outside Open Enrollment that count as qualifying health coverage.

 - The Marketplace doesn’t list or offer these plans outside Open Enrollment.
 The only way you can enroll in a health plan through the Marketplace outside Open Enrollment is if you qualify for a Special Enrollment Period.

 - You can find these plans through some insurance companies, agents, brokers, and online health insurance sellers.
 If you buy a plan outside the Marketplace any time, during Open Enrollment or not, you can’t get premium tax credits or other savings based on your income.

 - Insurance companies can tell you if a particular plan counts as minimum essential coverage.
 Each plan’s summary of benefits and coverage also includes this information.

-Note: Most health plans sold outside Open Enrollment don’t qualify as minimum essential coverage.
+Note: Most health plans sold outside Open Enrollment don’t count as qualifying health coverage.